The NeuroHormone Complete Profile combines the Comprehensive Hormone Profile and the NeuroBasic Profile.

 The Comprehensive Hormone Profile is the best option for baseline testing of male or female hormonal status.
 This non-invasive test requires only 2cc per vial of saliva in 4 separate collections.
 Sex hormones are tested, as well as 4 cortisol levels to evaluate the diurnal cortisol pattern.
 This test is a consideration in men and women concerned with changing hormone levels as a result of age, cycling women experiencing PMS, Peri- and post-menopausal women concerned with their estradiol and progesterone levels for replacement considerations, and anyone with symptoms involving fatigue, insomnia, stress, immunity problems, blood sugar problems, and obesity.

-Urinary neurotransmitter testing provides an overall assessment of the body's ability to make and break down neurotransmitters and are representative of whole body levels.
-Neurotransmitters are secreted all through the body, in neurons of both the central and peripheral nervous systems.
+Urinary neurotransmitter levels provide an overall assessment of the body's ability to make and break down neurotransmitters and are representative of whole body levels.
+Neurotransmitters are secreted all through the body, in neurons of both the central and peripheral nervous systems, as well as the gastrointestinal microbiome.
 The enzymes, cofactors and precursors in neurotransmitter metabolism in general are the same in the periphery and in the central nervous system.
-Therefore, alterations in urinary neurotransmitter levels assessed in urine provide important clinical information, and may be associated with many symptoms including cognitive and mood concerns, diminished drive, fatigue and sleep difficulties, cravings, addictions and pain.
-Associations between urinary neurotransmitter levels and health conditions have been documented in scientific literature and may provide valuable insights as part of a comprehensive health assessment.
+Therefore abnormal levels of neurotransmitters in urine may provide important clinical information, and may be associated with many symptoms including cognitive and mood concerns, diminished drive, fatigue and sleep difficulties, cravings, addictions and pain, and abnormal abundance and diversity within the gastrointestinal microbiome.

 [ LEARN MORE]